vadniks/ExchatgeDesktopClient/Readme.md

 each client-to-client connection is also encrypted.
 All messages go through server, but because of presence of the second layer of encryption between clients, any interception of messages by the server or anyone else is useless.
+File exchange is supported.

 Project is created for Linux x86_64 desktop platforms (PCs).